Debt Recovery Agency v’s Small Claims Court

-In fact, a court ruling can still be very difficult to enforce, and you may need to go back to court for a further judge ruling against the debtor, before you can send bailiffs to remove possessions, or have the courts award you a share of the debtor’s future income to repay the debt, and so on.
+A court ruling can still be very difficult to enforce, and you may need to go back to court for a further judge ruling against the debtor, before you can send bailiffs to remove possessions, or have the courts award you a share of the debtor’s future income to repay the debt, and so on.

-But while people often talk about debt collection in the context of bailiffs, in fact a debt recovery agency like CPA can help you to get what you are owed without needing to send bailiffs round, and often without needing to go to court at all.
+But while people often talk about debt collection in the context of bailiffs, in fact a debt recovery agency can help you to get what you are owed without needing to send bailiffs round, and often without needing to go to court at all.

-Why debt recovery comes first
+Why debt recovery should come first

 You don’t need a court judgment against the debtor to appoint a debt recovery agency to the case – quite the opposite, in fact.

-They can also help you to track down debtors who you have lost contact with, using a variety of tracing methods to relocate them and remind them that the debt is still due to be paid.
+Debt recovery agencies will also help you to track down debtors who you have lost contact with, using a variety of tracing methods to relocate them and remind them that the debt is still due to be paid.

 What do debt recovery letters say?